Correlation coefficient: Pearson

+where n is the number of data pairs; $\sum xy$ is the sum of the product of paired scores;$\sum x$ and $\sum y$ are the sums of x-scores and y-scores;$\sum x^2$and $\sum y^2$ are the sums of squared x-scores and squared y-scores.

 Intra-class

-Intraclass correlation (ICC) is a descriptive statistic that can be used, when quantitative measurements are made on units that are organized into groups; it describes how strongly units in the same group resemble each other.
+Intraclass correlation (ICC) is a descriptive statistic that can be used when quantitative measurements are made on units that are organized into groups; it describes how strongly units in the same group resemble each other.

 Rank

 Rank correlation is a measure of the relationship between the rankings of two variables, or two rankings of the same variable: